 CEO, Omega Communications

-*Board meetings are open to the public, however you must notify the Executive Director or Secretary of your intention to attend or speak.
+*Board meetings are open to the public, however you must notify the Executive Director or Secretary of your intention to speak.
 Notification details are contained in the board dates on our event calendar.